MikeEjike/Python-api-challenge/README.md

-# Python-api-challenge - What's the Weather Like?
+# What's the Weather Like?

 ## Part I - WeatherPy